 Sep 9, 2021 JavaScript

-In this Article we will go through how to extract values of a property from an array of objects only using single line of code in JavaScript.
+In this Article we will go through how to trim the file extension from a file name only using single line of code in JavaScript.
 This is a one-line JavaScript code snippet that uses one of the most popular ES6 features => Arrow Function.

 Let's define this short function: